harvy4002/harvy4002.github.io/_posts/2024-07-31-dissecting-a-pig-butcher/2024-07-31-dissecting-a-pig-butcher.md

 [![7_app.png](7_app.png){: width="500"}](7_app.png)

 I then ask about that training but then get a screenshot of some app or website that doesn't seem to be real.
 There are no images that match the app and the screenshot doesn't look like it's taken on a phone screen.
-I ignore it as it just meant nothing to me.

 [![8_chatgpt.png](8_chatgpt.png){: width="500"}](8_chatgpt.png)
 [![8a_actual_chatgpt.png](8a_actual_chatgpt.png){: width="500"}](8a_actual_chatgpt.png)

-This was another big flag.
+This was another red flag.
 The language seems to switch between a person giving responses and then a chatgpt response.
 I do a comparison between the two and they are eerily similiar.

 [![9_altruistic.png](9_altruistic.png){: width="500"}](9_altruistic.png)

-So I explore more on their motives and surprise!
-They are an altruistic rich lady.
-They even go to villages and just give away money, I'm sure that imagery really don't fill me with colonialist overtones.
+So I explore more on their motives and surprise, they are an altruistic rich lady.
+They even go to villages and just give away money, I'm sure that imagery won't portray colonialist overtones.

 I never got the pictures by the way.